-- 1) Accommodation expenses include the accommodation cost for staying at a hotel. - 2) The daily subsistence allowance includes the cost of meals and local transport. - 3) Travel and accommodation expenses and the daily subsistence allowance that cover travelling within the prefecture or county or similar administrative division, where the bilateral initiative promoter or its partner are established, are not eligible expenses. - 4) The necessary proof documents for travel expenses include invoices and receipts for the issuance of tickets, boarding passes, the minutes from meetings and other supporting documents that prove the aim of the trip. - 5) The necessary proof documents for accommodation expenses and daily subsistence allowance include invoices and receipts issued for accommodation (by hotels), meals (by restaurants) and local transportation means. - 6) The travel and accommodation expenses cannot exceed the following rates per person and type of expenditure. - a) The following rates have been set for expenses within Greece:
+- 1) Accommodation expenses include the accommodation cost for staying at a hotel. - 2) The daily subsistence allowance includes the cost of meals and local transport. - 3) Travel and accommodation expenses and the daily subsistence allowance that cover travelling within the prefecture or county or similar administrative division, where the project is implemented, are not eligible expenses. - 4) The necessary proof documents for travel expenses include invoices and receipts for the issuance of tickets, ticket stubs, boarding passes, the minutes from meetings and other supporting documents that prove the aim of the trip. - 5) The necessary proof documents for accommodation expenses and daily subsistence allowance include invoices and receipts issued for accommodation (by hotels), meals (by restaurants) and local transportation means (ticket stubs). - 6) The travel and accommodation expenses cannot exceed the following rates per person and type of expenditure. - a) The following rates have been set for expenses within Greece:

 Rates for expenses within Greece Type of expenditure Amount € 1.
-Travel expenses, including transportation from/to the No Limit destination, i.e. air tickets (economy class) or the tickets b) The following rates have been set for expenses outside of Greece:
+Travel expenses, including transportation from/to the No Limit destination, i.e. air tickets (economy class) or the tickets of another means of transport (economy class), one